 If you successfully run the test tool and pass all tests, you submit the results to Microsoft, along with your image, who will then classify your solution as Azure Certified.

 Easily migrate your on-premises IIS web application to the Cloud via the Azure App Service Migration Assistant.
-This tool is created by Microsoft and allows you to identify what sites as able to be migrated to Azure.
+This tool was created by Microsoft and allows you to identify what sites are able to be migrated to Azure.
 On the back of this, it also flags if any web elements cannot be migrated to/cannot be supported by Azure.